valetanddama/proxytrust/README.md

 ## Description
 Package is suitable for those who needs to detect real client ip address if the code is on the server behind non-anonymous proxy or balancer

-For detect client ip address we use X-Forwarded-For header and select left-most entry or use X-Real-IP header.
+For detection client ip address we use X-Forwarded-For header and select left-most entry or use X-Real-IP header.
 If the headers are empty or invalid then you will get remote address

 ## Usage
 ```go